mobie/platybrowser-project/README.md

 - `segmentations`: Segmentation volumes derived from the image data.
 Only xml files.
 - `tables`: CSV tables with attributes derived from image data and segmentations.

+### File naming

+Xml / hdf5 filenames must adhere to the following naming scheme, in order to clearly identify the origin of the data: the names must be prefixed by the header `MODALITY-STAGE-ID-REGION`, where
+- `MODALITY` is a shorthand for the imaging modality used to obtain the data, e.g. `sbem` for serial blockface electron microscopy.
+- `STAGE` is a shorthand for the develpmental stage, e.g. `6dpf` for six day post ferilisation.
+- `ID` is a number that distinguishes individual animals of a given modality and stage or distinguishes different set-ups for averaging based modalities like prospr.
+- `REGION` is a shorthand for the region of the animal covered by the data, e.g. `parapod` for the parapodium or `whole` for the whole animal.

+Currently, the data contains the three modalities
+- `sbem-6dpf-1-whole`
+- `prospr-6dpf-1-whole`
+- `fibsem-6dpf-1-parapod`

 ### Table storage